The Betrothed: Chapters 34–38: Conclusion

 On his arrival in Milan, Renzo is astonished at the state of the city.
 In Milan, it is mostly deserted.
 People are very wary and sad.
 Renzo sees all the empty houses and a mourning mother.
 His highland clothes invite suspicion that he is an "anointer"; that is, a foreign agent deliberately spreading plague in some way.
 He learns that Lucia is now languishing at the Lazzaretto of Milan, along with 16,000 other victims of the plague.
 While trying to ask for directions he is accused of having the spider poison.
 In the paranoia, everyone in the city believes it.
 Renzo is then caught between the growing mob and the monatti.
 The monatti grab Renzo and save him.

 In the monatti cart, Renzo is ill at ease.
 The monatti act like bullies and cheer to the never end of the plague.
 After riding for a bit, they reach the lazaretto.
 Renzo escapes the monatti and sees all the sick people.
 Chapter 33 ends with Renzo stepping over the threshold of the lazaretto hoping to find Lucia.

-But in fact, Lucia is already recuperating.
+In fact, Lucia is already recuperating.
 Renzo and Lucia are reunited by Fra Cristoforo, but only after Renzo first visits and forgives the dying Don Rodrigo.
 The friar absolves her of her vow of celibacy.
 Renzo walks through a rainstorm to see Agnese at the village of Pasturo.
 When they all return to their native village, Lucia and Renzo are finally married by Don Abbondio and the couple make a fresh start at a silk-mill at the gates of Bergamo.